off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 This differs from the missing-context case in §2.2: carrying the frame there resolved ambiguity.
 Here, even with perfect context preservation, no frame-independent summary exists.
 The three questions, asked in sequence, admit no coherent single-story answer.
 The turntable is simple, not exotic; one could build this in a classroom.

-Information-theoretically, "no global law" means there is no joint $Q\in\mathrm{FI}$ whose every context marginal matches $P$ (Fine, 1982).
+Information-theoretically, "no global law" means there is no joint $Q\in\mathrm{FI}$ whose every context marginal matches $P$.
 Classical information theory can represent each context separately once $\psi$ is included among the variables; what it was *never designed* to represent under a single $Q$ is precisely the odd-cycle pattern.
 At best, two of the three pairwise constraints can be satisfied, so the irreducible disagreement rate is 1/3 per cycle.

 Consequently, any frame-independent approximation must be wrong in at least one context.
 Numbers computed under a unified $Q$—entropy, code length, likelihood, mutual information, test-error exponents—are systematically misspecified.
 The gap is quantifiable: coding incurs $D(P\|Q^{\star})$ extra bits per sample for $Q^{\star}=\arg\min_{Q\in\mathrm{FI}} D(P\|Q)$; testing exponents are capped by $\alpha^{\star}(P)<1$ (equivalently, $K=-\log_2 \alpha^{\star}(P)$).